 In this section we make the case that federal funding agencies must prioritize diversity, inclusivity, and social justice.
-This section reiterates the importance of creating inclusive research teams that include researchers and stakeholders who can provide perspectives from historically silenced and marginalized families, children, and youth.
-Further, we discuss ways to ensure principal investigators (PIs) are knowledgeable about topics of systemic inequities and engage research teams in continued learning about historically marginalized and economically diverse learners identified with special needs and the broad range of ability differences.
+This section reiterates the importance of creating inclusive research teams that include researchers and stakeholders who can provide non-mainstream perspectives.
+Further, we discuss ways to ensure principal investigators (PIs) are knowledgeable about topics of diversity and engage research teams in continued learning about culturally/linguistically and economically diverse learners identified with special needs.